 Campers & Staff

-Our junior session accommodates 90 campers per session, ages 7 to 11.
+Our session week 1 and week 2 accommodates 90 campers per session, ages 7 to 15.

 If these options are not possible for you and your camper, please contact the D-Camps team during your registration process to discuss alternative arrangements.

 The D-Camps team recruits, screens and trains a team of camp staff.
 The staff team all have standard first aid/CPR and attend a week-long on-site training with a focus on camper care, medical processes and procedures for managing type 1 diabetes.

 Many of our staff team live with type 1 diabetes and are living in the cabin group with your camper.
 Because we provide 24-hour supervision, this creates endless opportunities for your camper to learn from and relate to a young adult role model living with type 1 diabetes.

 We are proud of our staff team at Camp Kakhamela and they look forward to meeting you and your camper!

 Led by Dr. Joseph Leung, our medical staff team (“Med Team”) is a dedicated, committed group of health-care professionals who understand how important the camp experience is for children and youth living with type 1 diabetes.

 There are 30 people on the Med Team at Camp Kakhamela each week.
 Each cabin group is paired with one group of medical professionals so they have the opportunity to get to know each other well.